-In the Spanish samples of the pair-trawl fishery, two modes at about 17 to 20 cm and at about 35 cm were observed.
+In the Spanish samples of the pair-trawl fishery, two modes at about 17 to 20 cm and at about 35 cm can be observed.
 These were also represented in the Russian sampling data although the second mode was less pronounced.
 In both cases redfish species were not identified.

 CPUE data.
 Data were examined from the Portuguese directed redfish fishery only.
-Unfortunately the data for 1994 were based only on a few samples, which was reflected in a large standard error and led to the conclusion that changes in CPUE from 1993 to 1994 may not be significant.
+Unfortunately the data for 1994 were based only on a few samples which is reflected in a large standard error and led to the conclusion that changes in CPUE from 1993 to 1994 may not be significant.
 However, the trends in the time series of the Portuguese CPUE and the EU bottom trawl survey generally agreed.

 Concerns were expressed in using CPUE as an indicator of stock status, especially for redfish.
-There were only a few fleets operating on Flemish Cap which regularly targeted redfish.
-Most of the fleets fished redfish as an alternative when cod was less plentiful or cod quotas were restrictive.
-A greater proportion of redfish catch would be taken as bycatch when cod fishing became more profitable.
+There are only a few fleets operating on Flemish Cap which regularly target redfish.
+Most of the fleets fish redfish as an alternative when cod is less plentiful or cod quotas are restrictive.
+A greater proportion of redfish catch will be taken as by-catch when cod fishing becomes more profitable.
 Also the vertical distribution of redfish varies widely in space and time, and therefore the availability of this species to the bottom trawl and gillnets which are mostly used in the redfish fishery on Flemish Cap is also subject to high variability.
-Concern was expressed that CPUE data from redfish fisheries on Flemish Cap were not appropriate as an indicator of the state of redfish stocks on a year-to-year basis.
+Concern was expressed that CPUE data from redfish fisheries on Flemish Cap are not appropriate as an indicator of the state of redfish stocks on a year-to-year basis.